kennylavender/development-notes/tdd.md

 - **E**xplicit

 ### Test libraries and frameworks
-Keep tests simple with a simple framework or library is best.
+Keep tests simple with a simple framework or library or use simple vanilla js.
 BDD style frameworks add complexity.

 ## Why TDD
 ### Cost of skipping TDD